-CIAT understands the need to lobby internationally; to support its members overseas and promote the Architectural Technology discipline.
-The Institute seeks to use the knowledge of local members to help CIAT achieve this goal.
+CIAT understands the need to lobby internationally; to support its members and affiliates overseas and promote the Architectural Technology discipline.
+The Institute seeks to use the knowledge of local members and affiliates to help CIAT achieve this goal.
 If you want to help CIAT in your country please contact [email protected].

 The title 'Chartered Architectural Technologist' is a title protected within the Institute's Royal Charter, approval of which was Granted by The Privy Council.
 This means that only Chartered Members of CIAT can use it.

 In the UK, the provision of architectural services is not regulated and there are a range of qualified, recognised professionals, including Chartered Architectural Technologists, who are able to practise without restriction.
 However, elsewhere in Europe and the world, the practice of architecture may be regulated, and restricted to specific professions, or those with particular qualifications.